Landfills eventually fill up. Then they have to close.

 Still, water percolating through the landfill mixes with the various chemical compounds buried there to produce leachate.
 A liner prevents the leachate from getting into the groundwater.

 The trash remains as dry as possible and has minimal contact with air.
 Therefore, it decomposes slowly.
 Sometimes it’s necessary to excavate or sample an old landfill.
-Decades-old newspapers are still as readable as the day they were buried.
+The samples pull up decades-old newspapers still as readable as the day they were buried.
+The food next to them hasn’t decomposed, either.

 Landfills must have a drainage system to collect storm water, a system to collect and treat leachate, and a system to control the buildup of methane gas.
 It’s possible to collect the gas and use it as fuel.
 Usually, however, the landfill will simply flare it off and burn it.